 Flying the American Flag

-Displaying the American flag is a common way to show patriotism on Independence Day.
+Displaying the American flag is a common way to show patriotism on this important day, whether living in the United States or somewhere further afield.

 Participating in a Community Event